world-federation-of-advertisers/cross-media-measurement/src/main/swig/common/crypto/liquidlegionsv2/README.md

-# Protocol Encryption Utility Java Library
+# Liquid Legions V2 Encryption Utility Java Library

-The ProtocolEncryptionUtility java class is auto-generated from the protocol_encryption_utility.swig definition.
+The LiquidLegionsV2EncryptionUtility java class is auto-generated from the liquid_legions_v2_encryption_utility.swig definition.
 The implementation of the methods is written in c++ and the source codes are under src/main/cc/measurement/crypto.
 We create a swig wrapper on the library and call into the library via JNI in our java code.

 ## Possible errors when using the JNI java library.